Music of the Soviet Union

 The music of the Soviet Union varied in many genres and epochs.
 The majority of it was considered to be part of the Russian culture, but other national cultures from the Republics of the Soviet Union made significant contributions as well.
 The Soviet state supported musical institutions, but also carried out content censorship.
-According to Lenin, "Every artist, everyone who considers himself an artist, has the right to create freely according to his ideal, independently of everything.
-However, we are Communists and we must not stand with folded hands and let chaos develop as it pleases.
+According to Vladimir Lenin, "Every artist, everyone who considers himself an artist, has the right to create freely according to his ideal, independently of everything.
+However, we are communists and we must not stand with folded hands and let chaos develop as it pleases.
 We must systemically guide this process and form its result."

-Classical music of the USSR
+Classical music of the Soviet Union

 Classical music of the Soviet Union developed from the music of the Russian Empire.
 It gradually evolved from the experiments of the revolutionary era, such as orchestras with no conductors, towards classicism favored under Joseph Stalin's office.

-The music patriarchs of the era were Prokofiev, Shostakovich and Aram Khachaturian.
-With time, a wave of younger Soviet composers, including Georgy Sviridov, Tikhon Khrennikov, Alfred Schnittke managed to break through.
+The music patriarchs of the era were Sergei Prokofiev, Dmitri Shostakovich and Aram Khachaturian.
+With time, a wave of younger Soviet composers, including Georgy Sviridov, Tikhon Khrennikov, and Alfred Schnittke managed to break through.

 Many musicians from the Soviet era have established themselves as world's leading artists: violinists David Oistrakh, Leonid Kogan, Gidon Kremer, Viktor Tretiakov and Oleg Kagan; cellists Mstislav Rostropovich, Daniil Shafran, and Natalia Gutman; violist Yuri Bashmet; pianists Sviatoslav Richter, Emil Gilels and many other musicians.

 Music in Stalin's early years

 After Joseph Stalin had succeeded in expelling Leon Trotsky from the Central Committee in 1927, he very soon cut off connections with the West and established an isolationist state.
 Stalin rejected Western culture and its ‘bourgeois principles,’ as these did not agree with the policies of the Soviet Communist Party or the working class.
 The Association of Contemporary Musicians (ACM), a faction of more progressive Soviet musicians, who had thrived from exposure to the West during the NEP years, quickly dissolved without the support of the worker's state.
 Former members of the ACM joined the Russian Association of Proletarian Musicians (RAPM).
 The RAPM, composed of ‘reactionary proletarians,’ opposed Western music ideals, instead seeking to encourage traditional Russian music.
 Conflict between reactionaries and progressives (former ACM members) within the RAPM ensued.
-Although the Communist Party supported the reactionaries, it did not directly act to resolve the conflict; the party's attention during this period was instead focused on the USSR's economic development.
+Although the Communist Party supported the reactionaries, it did not directly act to resolve the conflict; the party's attention during this period was instead focused on the Soviet Union's economic development.
 In 1932, the RAPM was disbanded in favor of a new organization: the Union of Soviet Composers (USC).